abdullahshaker10/Task/README.md

 Ensure you are working using your created virtual environment.

-To install all dependices execute this command in the root folder:
+To install all dependencies execute this command in the root folder:
 ```bash
 pip3 install -r requirements.txt
 ```